Avoiding the Probate Process

 What Happens if Only One Spouse Owned the Home and the Other Is Not Listed on the Deed?

-What happens with the home depends on the laws of your state and whether:
+What happens to the home in this situation depends on the laws of your state and whether:

 • It is a community property state or a separate property state